Love Your Enemies

 America is awash in polarization and contempt.
 Tribal politics appears ascendant, while civility and amicable disagreement are routinely cast aside on social media, in the news, and in public life.

-Unity is no Pollyannaish account of our political moment, nor is it simply wishful thinking.
+Love Your Enemies is no Pollyannaish account of our political moment, nor is it simply wishful thinking.
 It is a social scientist’s analysis of the powers of polarization and divisive leadership, that asserts that while they may be strong, they aren’t lasting.
 The evidence is clear that we can’t sustain, nor do we truly desire, a world in which we’re constantly in conflict with our fellow citizens.
 Americans, no matter their political persuasion, can unite to put an end to ideological holy wars.